 |For Men or Women:||Both Men and Women|

-Here is a kayaking shoe with a sock-like upper that fits snug to your foot.
+Here is a kayaking shoe with a sock-like upper that fits snugly to your foot.
 The Lycra material is lightweight, breathable, and dries quickly.

 The rubber sole is flexible, grips wet surfaces, and has eight drain holes to ensure water flows out.
 This unique drain system helps the shoe dry quickly and makes your feet feel cool.
 The bottom of the shoe is durable and is designed to protect your feet from sharp rocks and other obstacles.

-Elastic shoelaces let you adjust the fit and help you get these kayak shoes on and off quickly.
+Elastic shoelaces let you adjust the fit and help you quickly get these kayak shoes on and off.
 There are a lot of color choices and sizes to choose from for both men and women.

 Rubber sole protects your feet